Code-Institute-Submissions/us-equity-markets-2017/README.md

 ## Credits

 ### Dataset
-- The .csv dataset used within this project was extraced from the [NYSE](https://www.nyse.com/index) and [NASDAQ](https://www.nasdaq.com/) exchanges, as at the end of 2017.
+- The .csv dataset used within this project was extraced from the [NYSE](https://www.nyse.com/index) and [NASDAQ](https://www.nasdaq.com/) exchanges.

 ### Acknowledgements

 - I previously studied Finance and the US Capital Markets, and used that knowledge as inspiration for this project.
-I also drew on knowledge from the [Code Institute](https://www.codeinstitute.net/), Diploma in Software Development.
+I also used knowledge gained from the [Code Institute](https://www.codeinstitute.net/), Diploma in Software Development.